 - 2 tablespoons minced parsley

 - 1 cup chili sauce

 - 2 tablespoons dark brown sugar

-Cook bacon in a large skillet over medium-high heat until very crisp and fat has rendered, 8 to 10 minutes.
+Cook bacon in a large skillet over medium heat heat until very crisp and fat has rendered, 8 to 10 minutes.
 Add onion, celery, bell pepper, and jalapeno and cook, stirring frequently, until vegetables are very soft and lightly caramelized, about 10 minutes.
-(Don't cut this short; it is important that the veggies are very, very soft.)
-Add garlic, thyme, Essence, salt, 1 teaspoon black pepper, and cayenne and cook for 2 minutes.
-Add green onions and parsley, stir to combine, and transfer to a plate to cool.
+Add garlic, thyme, Essence, salt, pepper, and cayenne and cook for 2 minutes.
+Add green onion, and parsley, stir to combine and transfer to a plate to cool.

-In a large bowl, using your hands, gently crumble ground beef and pork sausage into small pieces.
-Add cooled vegetable mixture and breadcrumbs.
-In a separate bowl, combine eggs and heavy cream and pour over meat.
-Working very gently and taking care not to overwork the meat, fold ingredients together until thoroughly blended.
-Place meat mixture into a small, low-sided baking dish or 1 ½-quart low-sided oval gratin dish and shape into a wide loaf shape.
+In a large bowl, using your hands, gently crumble the beef and sausage into small pieces.
+Add cooled vegetable mixture and bread crumbs.
+In a separate bowl, combine eggs and cream and pour over the meat Working very gently and taking care not to overwork the meat, fold ingredients together until thoroughly blended.
+Place meat mixture in to a small, low-sided baking dish or 1 1/2 quart low-sided oval gratin dish and shape into a wide loaf shape.

-In a small bowl, combine chili sauce, dark brown sugar, Worcestershire, and remaining teaspoon black pepper and stir to blend.
+In a small bowl, combine chili sauce, dark brown sugar, Worcestershire, and stir to blend.
 Pour chili sauce mixture over meatloaf and spread to coat evenly.
-Transfer meatloaf to oven and bake, uncovered, until a meat thermometer inserted into center registers 160 degrees, about 1 hour.
-Remove from oven and allow to cool briefly before slicing.
+Transfer meatloaf to oven and bake, uncovered until a meat thermometer inserted into center registers 160° F. , about 1 hour.
+Remove form the oven and allow to cool before slicing.
 Spoon off any accumulated fat drippings before serving, if desired.